 Zechariah 6:11-13 “Take the silver and gold and make a crown, and set it on the head of the high priest, Joshua son of Jozadak.
 12 Tell him this is what the LORD Almighty says: 'Here is the man whose name is the Branch, and he will branch out from his place and build the temple of the LORD.
 13 It is he who will build the temple of the LORD, and he will be clothed with majesty and will sit and rule on his throne.
 And he will be a priest on his throne.
 And there will be harmony between the two.’”
 (NIV)

-NOTICE: The High Priest Joshua, would “sit and rule on his throne”.
+Both king and High Priest would build the Temple of the LORD.
+Zerubbabel the ruler and Joshua the High Priest, would build the Temple.
+Notice the High Priest Joshua, would “sit and rule on his throne”.
 Under the law, the High Priest had no “throne”.
 Only the anointed king - the Son of David, was allowed to sit within the Temple court.

 Zechariah 4:6 “‘Not by might, nor by power, but by My Spirit, says the Lord of Hosts.”

-Ephesians 2:19 “Now, therefore, you are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of God, 20 having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone, 21 in whom the whole building, being joined together, grows into a holy temple in the Lord.”
+Ephesians 2:19 “Now, therefore, you [Gentiles] are no longer strangers and foreigners, but fellow citizens with the saints and members of the household of God, 20 having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief cornerstone, 21 in whom the whole building, being joined together, grows into a holy temple in the Lord.”

 1 Corinthians 3:16 “Do you not know that you are the Temple of God and that the Spirit of God dwells in you?”

 2 Corinthians 6:16 “For you are the Temple of the living God.
 As God has said: ‘I will dwell in them And walk among them.
 I will be their God, And they shall be My people.’”